iankelk/iankelk.github.io/blog/2023-11-26-stateless/index.md

 Remember the first time you used ChatGPT and how amazed you were to find yourself having what appeared to be a full-on conversation with an artificial intelligence?
 While ChatGPT was (and still is) mind-blowing, it uses a few tricks to make things appear more familiar.

+While the title of this article is a bit tongue-in-cheek, it is most certainly not clickbait.
+ChatGPT does indeed use two notable hidden techniques to simulate human conversation, and the more you know about how they work, the more effectively you can use the technology.

 ![ChatGPT on the Tonight Show](social-card.jpg)

 <!-- truncate -->